-Ventura County was founded on March 22, 1872 from Santa Barbara County .
+Ventura County was established on March 22, 1872 from Santa Barbara County .
 This county in 1782 the Mission San Buenaventura was founded as San Buenaventura (now known as Ventura).
 Buenaventura is composed of two Spanish words, buena meaning “good” and ventura meaning “fortune.”

 You can search online for Ventura County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for California Birth Certificate, Marriage or Divorce Certificate, Death Certificate Applications to mail.

 Vital Records can also be found in the Local Registrar of Births and Deaths, 2240 East Gonzales Road, Suite 150, Oxnard, CA 93036; Office (805) 981-5172